auszhang/UCLA-CS-111/lab1a/README.md

 --- | ---
 lab1a.c | Source code for lab1a
-Makefile | Makefile that includes the targets `build`, `check`, `clean` README | This file describing each of the included files and other information about the submission
+Makefile | Makefile that includes the targets `build`, `check`, `clean` README.md | This file describing each of the included files and other information about the submission